Sch3lp/resume/resume.md

 ## Technical Experience

+I consider myself to be a full-stack, polyglot developer.

+Spending the time necessary to talk to the business,

+in order to build something that matters,

+in an application that has just enough software architecture.

+While also taking into account the future developers of the codebase I work on.

 Programming Languages
 :   **Java:** Years of experience with J2EE, JUnit, Hibernate,
     Spring (rest, data, security, ...), Jersey, ...